 Phusion Passenger is a free web server and application server with support for Ruby, Python and Node.js.
 It is designed to integrate into the Apache HTTP Server or the Nginx web server, but also has a mode for running standalone without an external web server.

 Phusion Passenger supports Unix-like operating systems, and is available as a gem package, as a tarball, or as native Linux packages.

 The Ruby on Rails framework provides a built-in server tool, which can be accessed with the ‘rails server‘ command.
 The “rails server” is not an application server by itself, but just a small wrapper that launches your application in an application server.
 This is why people do not use “rails server” in production.
 They use an application server such as Passenger directly.

 Passenger is an open source web application server.
 It handles HTTP requests, manages processes and resources, and enables administration, monitoring and problem diagnosis.

 Passenger is very easy to use, makes deploying in production much easier and is scalable.

 How Passenger fits in the stack

 When you deploy your web app to production, there are all sorts of components involved.
 You may have heard of Unicorn, Puma, Nginx, Apache, and Capistrano.
 Passenger replaces some components while collaborating with other components.

-In a typical production stack, Nginx or Apache is used as the web server, Passenger as application server, and Capistrano as release automation tool.
+In a typical production stack, Nginx or Apache is used as the web server, Passenger as an application server, and Capistrano as a release automation tool.
 Passenger integrates with Nginx or Apache and manages the application and its resources.